Georgina Water Treatment Plant

 Mussel Control, Intake-Outfall Pipe and Site Rehabilitation

-York Region is working in your community, rehabilitating the Georgina Water Treatment Plant.
+York Region is upgrading the Georgina Water Treatment Plant located at 27135 Kennedy Road.
 The Georgina Water Treatment Plant provides clean and safe treated water to the Keswick and Sutton communities in the Town of Georgina.
-The work includes health and safety upgrades at the water treatment plant, installing a second watermain along Kennedy Road, repairing the damaged outfall pipe and the invasive mussel control system located in Lake Simcoe.
+The work includes health and safety upgrades at the water treatment plant, installing a second watermain along Kennedy Road, and repairing the damaged outfall pipe and the invasive mussel control system located in Lake Simcoe.

 Frequently Asked Questions

-What is the purpose of the field studies?
+What is the Scope of Work of the project?

 What are quagga mussels and what is the impact?